hanzomaster/photo-library/README.md

-# A simple API for managing people photos
+# A simple REST API for managing people photos

 ## Description